porter-finance/v1-core/spec/stateMachine.md

 ## Not created

-- Allowed address can create a bond and move to "Unpaid and not matured"
+- Allowed addresses can create a bond and move to "Unpaid and not matured"

 ## Unpaid and not matured